mesch-hmc/Claremontreview/README.md

 # ClaremontReview

 ## Motivation
-Make an accessible site to search for classes in the Claremont Colleges and provide a way for students to better choose their future classes!
+Make an accessible site to search for classes in the Claremont Colleges and provide a way for students to better choose their future classes @ [claremontreview.com](claremontreview.com)!

 ### Our Stack
 - Ruby
 - Rails 4.2.5.2
 - [Slim](http://www.rubydoc.info/gems/slim/frames)
-- Digital Ocean Server
+- Digital Ocean Server (Ubuntu 12.04 or higher)
 - SQLite3
 - ElasticSearch 2.X.X